-“THE LINDA” WAMC’s Performing Arts Studio is a multi-purpose facility located in the heart of Central Avenues Midtown Grid at the corner of Central Avenue and Quail Street in Albany, New York.
-The 340 capacity performing arts studio hosts a diverse selection of events including concerts, debates, lectures, films, and other activities, many of which are broadcast throughout WAMC’s seven-state listening area and online at wamc.org.
+“THE LINDA” WAMC’s Performing Arts Studio, founded in 2002 is a restored 1926 art-deco bank located in the heart of the Central Avenues Business District in Albany, New York.
+This multi-purpose auditorium and recording studio hosts a diverse roster of performing arts and gatherings including concerts, debates, lectures, films, celebrations, and other activities, many of which are broadcast throughout WAMC’s seven-state listening area and online at wamc.org.

 In 2001, WAMC President and CEO Alan Chartock had the idea to expand the station’s ability to provide on-air performances both live and recorded.
 He envisioned a place that would be a hybrid of performance venue, broadcast studio and cultural arts center that would give individuals, groups and organizations within the community access to its facilities, as well as provide the general public with a unique and intimate concert hall unlike any in the capital region.
 With this goal in mind, The Linda WAMC’s Performing Arts Studio opened its doors in September of 2002.